state-of-the-art/BlendNet/README.md

 ## API

 * `Agent` provides a simple API to get status, upload the data and run the job.
-* `Manager` have almost the same API as Agent - to get current agents statuses in one place and schedule jobs.
+* `Manager` have almost the same API as Agent - to get current Agents statuses in one place and schedule jobs.

 ## TODOs